 Data security and data breaches have become a fixture in the news.
 You might even recall the story of Dropbox being hacked for 68M, of its then 100M user emails and encrypted passwords.
 At the time Dropbox was in the process of upgrading its encryption from the SHA-1 standard to a more secure algorithm (SHA stands for Secure Hash Algorithm).
 This is the same algorithm the United States Postal Service has relied on to protect the USPS postal data file.

 In order to improve protection of the address data of millions of Americans the U.S. Postal Service (USPS) is upgrading its security algorithm from SHA-1 to the industry preferred SHA-256.
 This conversion is based on an Office of Inspector General (OIG) recommendation to transition to a more secure algorithm.
-You can read more about the conversion to SHA-256 here.

 What this means for your organization